Localized Vision-Language Matching for Open-vocabulary Object Detection: Experiments

 \subsection{Ablation Experiments}

 \textbf{Localized objects matter.} Table \ref{tab:reg_ablation} presents the impact of using box- vs grid-region features in the LSM stage.
 We compare our method using grid-region features $R^I_{grid}$, proposed box-region features $R^I_{box}$, and using box-region features from the known ($k$) or novel ($n$) class annotations $R^I_{ann}$.
-When training the LSM stage, we only consider a fixed amount of image regions to calculate the losses and drop the rest of the regions.
-To illustrate that the improvement comes from the combination of grid- and box-regions and not simply from more boxes, we trained with an increased number of image regions (100 and 200) for every case explicitly stated in Table \ref{tab:reg_ablation}.
-Even though increasing the number of regions results in a better performance the combination of both types of regions proves to be best, showing a complementary behavior.
+We find that the combination of grid- and box-regions proves to be best, showing a complementary behavior.
 We also considered two oracle experiments (row 1 and 2) using ground-truth box-region features from both known and novel class annotations instead of proposed box-region features.
-These two experiments improve performance on novel classes showing that object-centered box regions are crucial and the best performance is achieved when combined with additional grid regions (row 1).
-The additional grid-regions help in capturing the background objects beyond the annotated classes while box-regions focus on precise foreground objects, which improves the image-caption matching.
+The best performance is achieved when combined with additional grid regions (row 1).
+The additional grid-regions help in capturing the background objects beyond the annotated classes while box-regions focus on foreground objects, which improves the image-caption matching.

 \textbf{Consistency loss and text embedding selection.} Table \ref{tab:cons_bert_ablation_ext}, shows the contribution of our consistency-regularization term.
 We get an improvement of 1.76 AP by introducing our consistency loss.
 We compare the performance of using a pre-trained text embedding module vs learning it from scratch, fine-tuning it or considering the complete contextualized language model during the LSM stage in Table \ref{tab:cons_bert_ablation_ext}.
 Using the pre-trained text embedding, results in a better model.
 We find out that using only the embeddings module is sufficient and better than using the complete contextualized BERT language model for the task of object detection.
 We argue that this is because objects are mostly represented by single word vectors, using simple disentangled text embeddings is better suited for generating object class features.
+In the supplementary material we include an ablation study showing that both stages of training are necessary and complementary for the success of \modelname.